tryingsomestuff/Minic/README.md

 Anand      : based on Anand most used opening lines (thanks to Jonathan Cremers)
 ```

-You can use both the json configuation file or the command line argument to select the book.
+You can use both the command line argument or the GUI option to select and activate the book.

 ## Thanks